xuanyiying/publication-shop/docs/design.md

 #### Service: `/app/catalog/service`
 ##### Functions
-This service maintained all the Publications which are selling in this shop.
+This service maintained all the Books which are selling in this shop.
 ##### Features
 * Integration for Ent
 * Service Registration

 #### Service: `/app/cart/service`
 ##### Functions
-The cart service, which can store the Publications that users want to buy.
+The cart service, which can store the Books that users want to buy.
 ##### Features
 * Integration for MongoDB
 * Service Registration